ToolJet/ToolJet/docs/docs/widgets/table.md

 It's enabled by default.
 Table footer will show two update buttons **Save changes** & **Discard changes** whenever a cell is edited.
 Toggle `off` to hide update buttons.

+### Allow selection

+This option is active by default. **Enabling** this functionality allows users to choose a row in the table by utilizing `checkboxes` placed next to each row.
+If this option is **disabled**, the ability to highlight selected rows and perform bulk selection will not be accessible.

+### Highlight selected row

+Activate this option to visually emphasize the last clicked row. **Enabling** this feature will alter the row selection appearance of the table from a `checkbox`-based theme to a `highlighting`-based theme.

 ### Bulk selection

-To let the user select one or more rows from the current page of a table, enable 'Bulk selection' from the inspector.
-The values of selected rows will be exposed as `selectedRows`.
+To enable the selection of one or more rows from the current page of a table, you can activate the 'Bulk selection' setting in the inspector.
+The values of the selected rows will be exposed as '**selectedRows**'.

-### Highlight selected row

-Enable this option to have the last selected(clicked on) row to be highlighted.

 ### Disable sorting